Margaret Cousins (editor): Early life and education

-Sue Margaret Cousins was born in Munday, Texas on January 26, 1905, to parents Walter Henry and Sue Margaret Reeves Cousins.
-Her father was a pharmacist who published the Dallas based Southern Pharmaceutical Journal.
+Sue Margaret Cousins was born in Munday, Texas, on January 26, 1905, to parents Walter Henry and Sue Margaret Reeves Cousins.
+Her father was a pharmacist who published the Dallas-based Southern Pharmaceutical Journal.
 She has a brother named Walter Henry Cousins Jr, a niece named Cynthia Cousins Lodge, and a nephew named Walter Henry Cousins III.

 Cousins develop an interest in literature at an early age.
 She made her first publication (a poem) at the age of 16.

 Cousins grew up in Texas and graduated from the now defunct Dallas High School (Texas) (formerly named Bryant Street High School) in 1922.
 She went on to pursue a Bachelor of Arts in English Literature from the College of Liberal Arts at the University of Texas at Austin.
 Cousins joined the Alpha Chi Omega fraternity during her time in college.
-She graduated with her B.A. in 1926, winning the D.A.
+She graduated with her B.A. degree in 1926, winning the D.A.
 Frank Poetry Prize in the process.